bips-hb/bsscomparison/README.txt

     or to generate just the plots based on the raw results provided by us (see below for the links).

-    NOTE: If you do not want to run the complete/parts of the simulation study, but want to plot all/some of the results we submitted
+    NOTE: If you want only to generate the plots please scipt the first for steps of the interactive prompts (i.e. selecting option 5, 2, 2, 2).
-    please select the following order of options in the interactive session:
-    5 --> 2 --> 2 --> 2
+    Please see also the explanation for Chapter IV. below.

-    Alternatively, you can start this script from chapter 'IV.
+    Alternatively, you can start the master script from chapter 'IV.
 Generate plots'

     The master script contains 7+1 chapters:

-    NOTE: If you want only to generate the plots please scipt the first for steps of the interacive prompts (i.e. selecting option 5, 5, 2, 2).
-    Please see also the explanation for Chapter IV. below.

     0.: Set-Up
     A script which asks the user to install the necessary packages.